-To ensure the highest level of care, Dr. Dara Hayden maintains several professional memberships and regularly attends courses and conferences in the fields of clinical psychology, mindfulness, compassion-based therapy, integrative medicine, and other areas of interest.
-She has specialized training in the treatment of stress, anxiety, depression, trauma, addiction, life change, relationships, mindfulness, mind-body health and creativity.
-She has extensive training in the theory and practice of psychodynamic, contemporary psychoanalytic, cognitive-behavioral, mindfulness-based, expressive arts, brief and longer term psychotherapies.
+Currently, and in addition to a full-time private practice, Dr. Hayden is working on a few writing projects, maintains a regular nature meditation practice and continues to dabble in various forms of the arts.
+To ensure the highest level of care, she maintains several professional memberships and regularly attends courses and conferences in a variety of areas of interest.
+Dr. Hayden has specialized training in the treatment of stress, anxiety, depression, trauma, addictions and life change; she has expertise in the theory and practice of psychodynamic, contemporary psychoanalytic, cognitive-behavioral, mindfulness-based, expressive arts, brief psychotherapy, consultation, longer term psychotherapy and urgent emergency crisis care and intervention.

 Find out more about Dr. Dara Hayden’s Therapy Approach.

-Mind & Life Summer Research Institute, Prien Am Chiemsee, Germany
+Mind & Life Annual Summer Research Institute, Prien Am Chiemsee, Germany; online during/post-pandemic